-‘Sanctuary’ laws latest immigration battle to draw Supreme Court’s attention
+‘Sanctuary’ laws are latest immigration battle to draw Supreme Court’s attention

 The briefs in the California case say the broader issue is the relationship between the federal government and the states.
 It has produced some surprising allegiances.

-California notes the Tenth Amendment restrains Congress’s ability to impose its will upon the states directly.
+California notes that the 10th Amendment restrains Congress’s ability to impose its will upon the states directly.
 Under what the Supreme Court calls the “anticommandeering” doctrine, the federal government may not directly compel states to enact a regulation or enforce a federal regulatory program.

 Becerra cites Justice Antonin Scalia’s 1997 opinion that said a sheriff in Montana could not be compelled to conduct background checks for gun purchases under the Brady Act.